 The answer has eluded scientists for decades.
 Now, it’s being seen as the great hope for generating clean power.
 If successful, it could help save the planet.
 Today is a historical moment; successful nuclear fusion has long been a dream for scientists worldwide.
 No fewer than 35 nations are teaming up and combining their strengths to build something that’s never been built before.
 Without this extraordinary partnership, the epic International Thermonuclear Experimental Reactor (ITER) simply wouldn’t be possible.

 Although its origins can be traced back to the mid-20th century, a lot has happened since I first visited in 2012.
-Back then, we only scratched the surface of what’s really going on inside these walls.
+Back then, we only scratched the surface of what was really going on inside these walls.
 We are building arguably the most complex machine ever designed.
 I just cannot believe the scale of the engineering challenge.
 Building something this complex is a Herculean task.
 It’s a humbling experience to work alongside people from all around the world; it’s one of the greatest things you can dream to work on.
 I’m here to see how this amazing team of people is managing this planet’s most monumental build.

 Driving through the south of France, I can’t help but smile—not just because the sun is shining, but because I’m on my way to see the world’s coolest construction site.
 Set in a pine forest in the south of France is the world’s biggest nuclear experiment, the biggest and most expensive scientific experiment in human history.
 This place looks like nothing from the outside; it resembles an industrial complex.
 But inside these buildings, something truly astonishing is happening.
 Experts from dozens of nations have joined forces for a very important scientific experiment aimed at creating virtually limitless amounts of energy through nuclear fusion.